ulf-rodened/remarkable-basil/content/flu-faq.md

 **What vitamines can help the immune system?**

 **Vitamin C** is one of the biggest immune system boosters of all.
 In fact, a lack of vitamin C can even make you more prone to getting sick.
 Foods rich in vitamin C include oranges, grapefruits, tangerines, strawberries, bell peppers, spinach, kale and broccoli.
 Daily intake of vitamin C is essential for good health because your body doesn’t produce or store it.
-The good news is that vitamin C is in so many foods that most people don’t need to take a vitamin C[supplement](https://health.clevelandclinic.org/5-vitamins-you-might-be-overdoing/)unless a doctor advises it.
+The good news is that vitamin C is in so many foods that most people don’t need to take a vitamin C supplement unless a doctor advises it.

 “High doses of vitamin C may contribute to the formation of kidney stones, as well as severe diarrhea, nausea, and gastritis,” says McGowan.
-In a study published in February 2013 in*JAMA Internal Medicine,*men who consumed more than seven vitamin C supplements — typically containing 1,000 mg per tablet — per week had double the risk of[kidney stones](https://www.everydayhealth.com/kidney-stones/guide/). ([11](https://jamanetwork.com/journals/jamainternalmedicine/fullarticle/1568519)) “The increased risk was seen only in people taking extra doses of vitamin C and not in people taking just a multivitamin,” says McGowan.
+In a study published in February 2013 in*JAMA Internal Medicine,*men who consumed more than seven vitamin C supplements — typically containing 1,000 mg per tablet — per week had double the risk of kidney stones.
+“The increased risk was seen only in people taking extra doses of vitamin C and not in people taking just a multivitamin,” says McGowan.
 The study authors note that the risk may not apply to women, who generally have a lower risk of kidney stones.
-(11)

 For most healthy individuals, the body can only hold and use about 200 to 250 mg of vitamin C a day, and any excess is lost through urine